|

 March 1998

-Seven subspecies of Canada geese are found in the in the Willamette
+Seven subspecies of Canada and cackling geese are found in the in the Willamette

 Valley and Lower Columbia River areas during fall and winter.
 These geese